paulinoprojects/AAA/README.md

 # How to Naviage the Repo

-- If you are new to AAA servers read the overview below prior to proceeding the other repos.
+- If you are new/unfamilar with AAA servers, read the overview below prior to viewing the other repos.
-- Essentailly there are two main AAA technologies that will be discussed in this repo: TACACS+ & RADIUS
+- Essentailly there are two main AAA technologies that will be discussed in this repo: 1.
+TACACS+ & 2.
+RADIUS

 # Authentication, Authorization, and Accounting (AAA) Overview